marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 a big chunk of it.
 I know that these days there are nice plugins for Backbone that solves this problem but I really wanted to learn something new and try out AngularJS.
-The framework comes with support for that out of the box and is actually one of its [strengths](https://docs.angularjs.org/guide/databinding) and I picked it it as my next MV\* JavaScript framework to learn.
+The framework comes with support for that out of the box and is actually one of its [strengths](https://docs.angularjs.org/guide/databinding), so I picked it as my next MV\* JavaScript framework to learn.

 Also, from [its website](https://angularjs.org):